 Welcome to my garden is a project for slow travelers who search for a place to put their tent and camp for the night.
 If you’re planning to travel by motorized vehicle, please do not contact hosts via this platform. https://welcometomygarden.org/

-Some nature parks but also regular camping grounds have cozy log cabins to rent.
+Some nature parks but also regular camping grounds have cozy log cabins available.
 Generally they are for 4 people and cost around 40-50€ per night in total.
 The dutch word for it is “Trekkershut” and just like the bivakzones, they are suitable for travelers by foot or on bicycle for a single night stay.

 For those who want a more luxurious camping experience, glamping is a great option.
 Many Belgian campgrounds now offer glamping options, including yurts, cabins, and even treehouses.
 Glamping allows you to enjoy the great outdoors without sacrificing comfort.